Marriott World Trade Center: Crashes into the Twin Towers

-The hotel during the September 11 attacks, after the second plane crash at 9:03 a.m. and before the South Tower collapsed at 9:59 a.m.

 When American Airlines Flight 11 crashed into the North Tower (1 WTC) at 8:46 a.m.
 EDT, its landing gear fell and crashed through the roof into an office next to the 22nd-floor pool, breaking the glass above the restaurant and forcing people to duck under furniture.
 The whole building shook, and parts of it caught on fire.
 Alarms went off throughout the building, and its phones and elevators shut down.
 The freight elevator still worked, however.
 Security guards escorted out the group attending the NABE conference.
 The hotel's intercom told guests to be calm and stay in their rooms.

 Firefighters reported human remains and corpses on the roof, from people who fell or jumped from the south face of the North Tower.
 At least ten firefighter companies used the lobby as a staging area; it is possible that many or all of the companies were not sent there, but instead got lost amidst the evacuation of the towers.

 United Airlines Flight 175 crashed into the South Tower (2 WTC) at 9:03 a.m.
-Some fire companies evacuated guests that were on the upper floors, being followed by elevator mechanic Robert Graff and two employees with master keys: Joseph Keller, the hotel's executive housekeeper, and Abdul Malahi, an audiovisual technician assisting with the law school forum who was the only civilian Arab that died on 9/11.
+Some fire companies evacuated guests who were on the upper floors, being followed by elevator mechanic Robert Graff and two employees with master keys: Joseph Keller, the hotel's executive housekeeper, and Abdu Malahi, an audiovisual technician assisting with the law school forum who was the only civilian Arab who died on 9/11.
 The evacuation effort was led by Keller, Richard Fetter (the hotel's resident manager), and Nancy Castillo (human resources head at Marriot World Trade Center and Marriott Financial Center).
 Fetter attempted to get a new version of the hotel registry, but their computer system had shut down, so he found the most recently-printed copy and a set of emergency phone numbers.

-People who were escaping the tower crashes, especially the North Tower, also stopped at the hotel; these people numbered at a thousand or more.
+People who were escaping the tower crashes, especially the North Tower, also transited through the hotel; these people numbered a thousand or more.
 This is in part due to a door at the north face of the building, facing the North Tower.
 The people in the lobby moved away from the North Tower, walking south through the hotel, until they reached the Tall Ships Bar and Grill, which opened onto Liberty Street.
 A police officer stood at the exit, stopping civilians from crossing the street whenever debris was falling.

-Debris from the collapsing South Tower falling onto the hotel at 9:58 to 9:59 a.m.
-A person can be seen falling in the lower-center of the image.